MrRobotical/shopify-theme-sandbox/README.md

 ### Fragile text banner:

 This component displays a warning banner if a product in the cart is of the product type "fragile".
+The text is configered within the Settings > Checkout Customizer.

 - Repo: shopify-banner-checkout-extension